 You could also spot the naughty joke made by the sculptor of Neptune: there’s a certain spot behind the statue, from where the position of Neptune’s hand could be mistaken for… a different part of his anatomy (sorry!).
 I don’t know how true this is, but I was told this was something the sculptor did on purpose to spite the cardinal who commissioned the statue.
 He had prudishly suggested the size of Neptune’s nether regions was reduced, so the sculptor created this optical illusion to get back at him.

-At the south end of Piazza Maggiore is an absolutely enormous church, Basilica di San Petronio.
+At the south end of Piazza Maggiore is an absolutely enormous church, Basilica di San Petronio, one of the major landmarks in Italy.
 It looks very imposing and austere – in part because of its size and in part because the front of the church is mainly bare brick.
 The bottom third is covered in marble, but the rest of the building remains brick.
 This is because the church was never finished…

 The story goes that construction started in 1390 and lasted several centuries.
 It was set back several times until the 16th century when work was halted by Pope Pius IV, who feared the size and grandeur of the project would rival St Peter’s Basilica in Rome.
 Therefore, the façade remains unfinished, the dome was never added and planned extensions to create a cross-shaped footprint were cancelled.